cog-imperial/entmoot/README.md

 ```
 pip uninstall entmoot
 ```
-Alternatively, the folder containing the virtual environment can be deleted.

 ## Installation - Windows
 The installation on Windows-based systems is similar with some exceptions for